 Step 5.
 Sign and deliver your money order

 Sign the front of the money order, but don’t fill in the back – this is where the person receiving the money (the payee) will sign.
-Some money order forms have a section for a note about what the payment is for, so fill that out before checking everything over to make sure it’s 100% accurate.
+Some money order forms have a section for a note about what the payment is for (like ‘rent payment’ or ‘birthday gift’), so fill that out before checking everything over to make sure it’s 100% accurate.

 Step 6.
 Keep your receipt

 Your money order will have a detachable receipt.
 Keep this as proof of payment.
-Keep this money order safe and treat it just like cash. .
+If you’ve received a money order, you need to keep it safe and treat it like cash.
 If you’ve lost your money order or think it may have been stolen, you will need to contact Western Union® for help.
 You can call them at 1-800-999-9660 and they will walk you through the process, or visit their website for more information.

-Money orders from Money Services are convenient, reliable and competitively priced.
-And best of all, you can make them while you shop for groceries at your local store.
+Money orders from Money Services are easy to purchase, safe to send, and with competitive fees, to give you a great deal.
+And best of all, you can get one next time you pick up groceries at your local store.